TomerTeper/tomerteper/README.md

 # Hi there, I'm Tomer Teperovich! 👋
 Welcome to my GitHub profile!
-I'm passionate about data science and machine learning.
 Here, you'll find a collection of projects that showcase my skills and interests in these areas.

 🔬 **Data Science & Machine Learning Projects**
 - Movie Data Analysis and Machine Learning Project [GitHub repository](https://github.com/TomerTeper/Technion-final-project-eda-ml-xai)